Have you ever watched a truly masterful coach in action? They make it look effortless!!

 Masterful coaches are usually minimalists.
 They are responsive to the precise need the client is presenting.
 The coach is with the client, in the moment.
 Nothing more.

 This presents an important reminder for coaches to do less and not try so hard.
 You don’t need to overwork it.
-You don’t need to micromanage every detail or fall into the trap of problem solving.
+You don’t need to micromanage every detail or fall into the trap of problem-solving.
 Trust the client to make sense of their world.
-Stay out of the way so that they don’t have to fend off excessive or misguided attempts to be helpful.
+Stay out of the way so that your clients don’t have to fend off excessive or misguided attempts to be helpful.

 It is possible to pay precise attention to detail whilst maintaining a connection to a more numinous space in which nothing needs to happen.
-Attunement to this deeper level of reality can only happen when you as a coach are present with detachment and non-judgement.
-We coaches are most effective when we hold the intention to simply - and profoundly - bring our full humanity to bearing witness to an individual living their life.
+Attunement to this deeper level of reality can only happen when you as a coach are present, detached and non-judgmental.
+We coaches are most effective when we hold the intention to simply – and profoundly – bring our full humanity to bear witness to an individual living their life.

 Practice Multi-Level Awareness

 Coaching mastery involves paying attention to several levels of reality simultaneously.
 Give attentive focus where it is needed.
 Learn to recognize the pragmatic dimensions of a situation along with the deep visions and dreams of your client and any other key players.
 Stay curious about all parties in the situation and the potential usefulness of alliances and conflicts.